-In the past year, however, there has been a renewed focus on the adoption of robust cybersecurity practices in India, from both, the government and the private sector.
-Due to the covid-19 pandemic and the large-scale remote work and new technology adoption resulting from it, the private sector has been quite vigilant in adapting its processing, updating its budgets and responding to cyber threats in a timely and nuanced manner.
+In the past year, however, there has been a renewed focus on the adoption of robust cybersecurity practices in India, from both the government and the private sector.
+Since the Covid-19 pandemic and the large-scale adoption of remote work and new technology resulting from it, the private sector has been quite vigilant in adapting its processing, updating its budgets and responding to cyberthreats in a timely and nuanced manner.
 Several organisations, such as the Data Security Council of India, have proactively issued advisories and assisted other private sector organisations to seamlessly transition to safer digital processes.
 We expect these initiatives to guide the government in terms of the level of cybersecurity preparedness expected from organisations, how the private sector has responded to cybersecurity threats, a renewed focus on the revision of policies and the diversified skill-set of response stakeholders, and testing the efficacy of protective technologies and strategies.
 Timely and descriptive cybersecurity reporting by the private sector will bring in more collaboration and clarity on better practices.
-The varied experiences of regulated businesses regarding cyber incidents will help guide policy, as it is likely that sensitive sectors such as healthcare and social security will require a higher standard of compliance in view of the nature of their operations and risk assessment.
+The varied experiences of regulated businesses regarding cyberincidents will help guide policy, as it is likely that sensitive sectors such as healthcare and social security will require a higher standard of compliance in view of the nature of their operations and risk assessment.

 We expect some regulatory developments proposed by the government to further energise compliance.
-The National Cyber Security Strategy 2023 is a long-awaited policy initiative of the government, and it is hoped that better security standards and priority allocation will be the norm after it is notified.
-In 2023, a task force set up by government submitted recommendations for formulation of a National Cyber Security Strategy 2023.
+In 2023, a task force set up by government submitted recommendations for formulation of a National Cyber Security Strategy 2023, which it is hoped will provide better security standards.
 However, the Strategy has not yet been released.

-The proposed Digital India Act 2023 (DIA) that will replace the Information Technology Act 2000 (IT Act) can also be expected to bring a robust and dedicated law dealing with cybersecurity.
+The proposed Digital India Act 2023 that will replace the Information Technology Act 2000 can also be expected to bring a robust and dedicated law dealing with cybersecurity.